adgayle/aws-saa-study-guide/saa.md

 * Health checks can be run against the EC2 instances or ELB (application checks)
 * ASG uses the specified launch configuration when starting new EC2 instances
 * Cool down period ensures that the autoscaling policy does not take further action during this time window to prevent thrashing
+* Use lifecycle hooks to put instances in a wait state so you can perform custom activities before terminating an instance.
+Default time is 1 hour
+* You can specify a base number of EC2 instances using On-Demand or Reserved Instances and then scale out using Spot instances

 ## EBS
 Elastic Block Storage that is attached to EC2 instances